 Our PPA provision is largely delivered through Outdoor learning and a Forest School Curriculum.
 Not only do children cover aspects of the National Curriculum through Outdoor Learning, as well as key skills in Science, Geography, Maths and Art, but they also grow as individuals.
 Research confirms that children are stimulated by the outdoors and typically experience, over time, an increase in their self-belief, confidence, learning capacity, enthusiasm, communication and problem solving skills and emotional well-being.
-In our March 2018 Pupil questionnaire, 98.5% of children strongly agreed or agreed that they enjoyed Outdoor Learning at Shamblehurst.
+Most children strongly agree or agree that they enjoyed Outdoor Learning at Shamblehurst.